PLATO-XL: Exploring the Large-scale Pre-training of Dialogue Generation: Related Work

 \subsection{Pre-trained Dialogue Models}

-Unlike the plain texts for general language models, for dialogue generation pre-training, human-like conversations are collected from social medias, such as Twitter, Reddit, Sina Weibo, Baidu Tieba, etc. DialoGPT \citep{zhang2019dialogpt} attempts to train dialogue models with Reddit comments on the basis of pre-trained language models.
-Meena \citep{adiwardana2020towards} carries out the pre-training of dialogue generation directly with more social media conversations and this 2.6 billion parameter model achieves significant improvements on multi-turn conversation quality.
-Blender \citep{roller2020recipes} proposes to fine-tune the pre-trained dialogue model with human annotated datasets to emphasize the conversational skills of engagingness, knowledge, empathy, and personality.
+Unlike the plain texts for general language models, for dialogue generation pre-training, human-like conversations are collected from social media, such as Twitter, Reddit, Sina Weibo, Baidu Tieba, etc. DialoGPT \citep{zhang2019dialogpt} attempts to train dialogue models with Reddit comments on the basis of pre-trained language models.
+Meena \citep{adiwardana2020towards} carries out the pre-training of dialogue generation directly with more social media conversations, and this 2.6B parameter model achieves significant improvements in multi-turn conversation quality.
+Blender \citep{roller2020recipes} proposes to fine-tune the pre-trained dialogue model with human-annotated datasets to emphasize the conversational skills of engagingness, knowledge, empathy, and personality.
 In addition, to mitigate the safe response problem, PLATO \citep{bao2019plato} and PLATO-2 \citep{bao2020plato} propose to encode the discrete latent variable into transformer for diverse response generation.
-The DSTC9 challenge \citep{gunasekara2020overview} reveals that the 1.6 billion parameter PLATO-2 obtains superior performance on multiple conversational tasks.
+Recently, the 137B parameter LaMDA \citep{thoppilan2022lamda} has been introduced particularly for dialogue applications, which is the largest dialogue model in English.

-Besides the English version, PLATO-2 has one Chinese dialogue model of 363 million parameters, exhibiting prominent improvements over the classical chatbot of XiaoIce \citep{zhou2020design}.
+Besides the above English models, PLATO-2 has one Chinese dialogue model of 363 million parameters, exhibiting notable improvements over the classical chatbot of XiaoIce \citep{zhou2020design}.
 There are some other Chinese dialogue models on a similar modest scale, including CDial-GPT \citep{wang2020large} and ProphetNet-X \citep{qi2021prophetnet}.
-Recently, one Chinese dialogue model of EVA \citep{zhou2021eva} is developed under the architecture of Seq2Seq, with up to 2.8 billion parameters.
-In this paper, we will introduce the 11 billion parameter model of PLATO-XL, trained on both Chinese and English social media conversations.
+Recently, one Chinese dialogue model of EVA \citep{zhou2021eva} has been developed under the architecture of Seq2Seq, with up to 2.8B parameters.
+In this paper, we will introduce the 11B parameter model of PLATO-XL, trained on both Chinese and English social media conversations.
+To our knowledge, PLATO-XL is the largest pre-trained dialogue model in Chinese so far.